 Dissemination of LifeSkills Training

 A project funded by Altria Client Services on behalf of Philip Morris USA, John Middleton Co., and U.S. Smokeless Tobacco Company LLC has allowed CSPV to help school districts in 15 states to replicate the LifeSkills Training program with sufficient implementation supports to promote program fidelity and sustainability.
-The first cohort of sites will complete implementation in June, 2013; however, expansion into new districts is ongoing.
+Since 2009, we have provided LifeSkills Training to 326,840 students.